franciscochiarino/macintosh-1984/README.md

 ## Details

-- This is a project I will do in my free time.
+- This is a project I did on my free time.

 - The main reasons of making this project are learning and practicing.